 What is a Ventricular Septal Defect in Infants?

-How can the Ventricular Septal Defect affect the Heart?
+How does the Ventricular Septal Defect affect the Heart?

 To understand Ventricular septal defect, we need to know how a normal heart functions.
 The left side of the heart will pump the blood only to the body, and the right side of the heart will pump blood only to the lungs.
 But in a child with a hole in the heart, the blood travels from the left side of the heart (left ventricle) to the right side of the heart (right ventricle) and out into the lung arteries.
 This causes the pressure in the blood vessels of the lungs to increase because more blood than normal is being pumped there.